Earn Your Physician Assistant Studies Degree

 Following the successful completion of the didactic curriculum, the student will enter the clinical phase of the program which involves supervised clinical preceptorships.
 These experiences provide the student the opportunity to apply their classroom knowledge to direct patient care.
 The clerkships include rotations in Family Medicine, Internal Medicine, Pediatrics, Geriatrics, Emergency Medicine, Surgery, OB-Gyn, and Psychiatry.

 This program is the first of its kind offered in the Quad Cities and Western Illinois region.
 At St. Ambrose, we've dedicated ourselves to becoming leaders in training health care professionals and can prepare you for a growing profession that offers excellent career opportunities.
 Our small class sizes offer you the chance to form tight relationships with your classmates, and our faculty members will be by your side to support you throughout your time here.

 If you're considering physician assistant studies programs, it's time to find out what makes St. Ambrose University stand out among physician assistant schools in Iowa.
 Contact us today to learn more.

-The 29-month graduate program will be comprised of 124 semester credit hours.
+This 29-month graduate program is comprised of 124 credit hours.